tmzt/incrust/README.md

 1. Checkout this repo into a directory
 2. *cd* into that directory
+3. Execute *npm install* to get incremental-dom.js
-3. Execute *cargo run --example demo*
+4. Execute *cargo run --example demo*

 Then visit http://127.0.0.1:6767/ or the URL shown at the command prompt!